EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 # GRAB AI For SEA Computer Vision Challenge
 ## Optimizing a MobileNet classifier on the constrained Stanford Cars Dataset

-This is a MobileNetV2 based submission for the Grab Ai For SEA Challenge 2- rapid visual recognition of the Stanford Car Dataset.
+This is a MobileNetV2 based submission for the Grab AI For SEA Challenge 2- rapid visual recognition of the Stanford Cars-196 Dataset.
-The criteria for performance were as follows
+The criteria of submissions were:

 * Accuracy